Rehabilitation Services is located on Level 1 between inpatient units 1A and 1B.

 Our physiotherapists provide mobility assessment and treatment services for a variety of medical conditions to help patients regain mobility, strength, and movement.
 Physiotherapists can also consult with the patient about creating exercise routines and making health lifestyle changes to help them recover more fully after an illness or injury, and help maximize their level of function for as long as possible into the future.

-(Note that the Thunder Bay Regional Health Sciences Centre also offers physiotherapy and other rehab services to knee and hip replacement patients through the Regional Joint Assessment Centre, and post-heart attack care through the Cardiac Education and Rehabilitation Program.)
+Note that the Thunder Bay Regional Health Sciences Centre also offers physiotherapy and other rehab services to knee and hip replacement patients through the Regional Joint Assessment Centre and the Spine Assessment program.

 Our occupational therapists help patients with reduced levels of mobility and function maintain as much independence as possible in their daily lives, and/or help caregivers (in-home or at a facility) provide the best care possible.
 They assess such aspects as the patient’s current living arrangements, can suggest assistive medical devices, and provide help adjusting.
 Occupational therapists also help with discharge planning.

-Registered kinesiologists and recreational therapists help in patient recovery by providing therapeutic leisure and exercise activities at the Health Sciences Centre, and work with patients to establish an active lifestyle to help them improve their health and remain healthy after discharge.
+Registered kinesiologists and recreational therapists help in patient recovery by providing therapeutic leisure and exercise activities at the Health Sciences Centre, and post-heart attack care through the Cardiac Rehabilitation and Healthy Lifestyles Program

 Our speech-language pathologists work with patients who have difficulty swallowing or communicating as a result of any illness or injury, particularly stroke patients.